nkaraffa/Movie_Library/README.md

   Log-on Menu

     a.
-Displays current movies in store on main screen
+Displays a few current movies in store on main screen
     b.
 Log-in menu and credentials check
     c.
 Sends user to either the User or Admin portal